epfl-ada/ada-2023-project-adhd2023/README.md

 ### Step 2: Analysing Metadata Factors

-The movies metadata helped us draw several helpful conclusions about how to increase the IMDb rating of movies:
+The movies metadata helped us draw several helpful conclusions about how to increase the IMDb rating of movies.
+In this analysis we included the **language factor** and **Era Factor** in which we compared the rating means, accounting for a 95% confidence interval and ran a T-test, also in **Number Of Votes Factor** we used linear regression to see how the rating changes with the number of votes and in **Runtime Factor** we used Pearson correlation coefficient to find the optimal movie length.

-•**Language Factor**

-When analysing the factor of languages present in a film, we compared the rating means, accounting for a 95% confidence interval.
-Further we ran a Mann-Whitney-U test on the movies associated to popular languages and analysed the p-values observed.

-**•Era Factor**

-When analysing the year of release effect on rating we used t-test alongside some historical fact about movies to draw a conclusion on how this factor affect IMDb rating.

-**•Number Of Votes Factor**

-We used linear regression to see how the rating changes with the number of votes.

-**•Production Country Factor**

-**•Movie Runtime Factor**

-We analyzed the relation between movie runtime and the average rating with the objective to find an optimal movie length.
-We used Pearson correlation coefficient to spot a small but positive result.

 ### Step 3: Analysing Plot Factors